memgraph/bitclout-visualizing-hodlers/README.md

 Being a company that values the power of graphs two algorithms immediately sprung to our mind.
 [Google's *PageRank* algorithm](https://en.wikipedia.org/wiki/PageRank), which ranks nodes in a graph by the value of their connections, and the [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) for community detection featured in the image on the beginning of this article.
 The community detection algorithm tells us which audiences stick together in the BitClout community.
-Based on this if connections start forming to a new content creator from the majority of the community we can conclude the rest is probably going to follow.
+Based on this, if connections start forming to a new content creator from the majority of the community we can conclude the rest is probably going to follow.

 ## Ranking content creators using PageRank
 Here we have the top 10 users ranked by PageRank.